MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 **Note**
 **Firewalls and debuggers**

-If you receive a pop up message from the firewall, if you wish to use the debugger, unblock the types of networks that you desire.
+If you receive a pop-up message from the firewall, and you wish to use the debugger, unblock the types of networks that you desire.

 ![windows security alert - windows firewall has blocked some features of this app ](images/debuglab-image-firewall-dialog-box.png)